Adiabatic driving and parallel transport for parameter-dependent Hamiltonians: Adiabatic connection

 The procedure to find $e^{i\mathcal{A}(\lambda)}$ is known as the Van Vleck-Primas perturbation theory \cite{vv1,vv2,vv3,vv4,vv5}.
 It can be shown that the problem of finding $\mathcal{A}$ and $\mathcal{D}$ reduces to solve the commutator equations

-The above equations have been considered in the literature of shortcuts to adiabaticity \cite{potential1, potential2, potential3, potential4, potential5,potential6,potential7}, though it does not seem to be acknowledged that a general solution exists.
-Indeed, the solution to Eqs (\ref{dif1}) and (\ref{D}) is given in integral from by \cite{vv2}
+The above equations have been considered in the literature of shortcuts to adiabaticity, though their relationship with the van Vleck - Primas perturbation theory seems to not be acknowledged.
+The solution to Eqs (\ref{dif1}) and (\ref{D}) is given in integral from by \cite{vv2}

 and

 Let us note that the operator $\mathcal{A}(\lambda)$ has no diagonal components in the original base of vectors

 We are solely interested in the variation of the eigenvectors of $H(\lambda)$ and not on its eigenvalues.
 Therefore, from now on we set $\mathcal{D}=0$ to get $dE_{n}(\lambda)=0$\footnote{This is done without loss of generality because if the condition $dE_{n}(\lambda)=0$ is not met for $H(\lambda)$, we can always define a new family of Hamiltonians $\widetilde{H}(\lambda)$ with the same eigenvectors of $H(\lambda)$ but with constant eigenvalues.
 The unitary transformation that relates $\left|n(\lambda+d\lambda)\right\rangle $ with $\left|n(\lambda)\right\rangle $ is the same whether we work with $\widetilde{H}(\lambda)$ or with $H(\lambda)$.}.
 Thus, the formula for $\mathcal{A}$ reduces to